aws-samples/shopfloor-connectivity/docs/core/sfc-top-level-config.md

 Example with 2 OPCUA sources and AWS IoT Core and Amazon S3 targets using IPC configuration.

-Condifuration is using Templates for repeating channel sections and region value.
+Configuration is using Templates for repeating channel sections and region value.

 ```json
 {